ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

    PLAT_PARTITION_BLOCK_SIZE := 4096
    $(eval $(call add_define,PLAT_PARTITION_BLOCK_SIZE))

+If the platform port uses the Arm® Ethos™-N NPU driver, the following configuration must be performed:

+- The NPU SiP service handler must be hooked up.
+This consists of both the initial setup (``ethosn_smc_setup``) and the handler itself (``ethosn_smc_handler``)

-If the platform port uses the Arm® Ethos™-N NPU driver with TZMP1 support enabled, the following constants must also be defined.
+If the platform port uses the Arm® Ethos™-N NPU driver with TZMP1 support enabled, the following constants and configuration must also be defined:

 - **ARM_ETHOSN_NPU_PROT_FW_NSAID**